-For more information about the program, please contact the New Bern Office by phone at 252-638-2188.
+For more information about the program, please visit the program page or contact the New Bern Office by phone at 252-638-2188.

 Services in Support of the Family provide assistance for poor, isolated and vulnerable families in Eastern North Carolina.
 Families receive a comprehensive assessment of needs, which results in either initial problem-solving for many issues, or a supported referral to connect with other services within the community.
 Additionally, clinical counseling services are available to resolve challenging family situations.
 Services are provided in English and Spanish.